cryptocrowd-city/xcrc-core-wallet/doc/xaya/blockchain.md

 ## Name and Value Restrictions <a name="name-value-restrictions"></a>

-Valid names and values in Xaya must satisfy additional constraints compared to Namecoin, which only enforces maximum lengths.
+Valid names and values in CRyptoCrowd must satisfy additional constraints compared to Namecoin, which only enforces maximum lengths.
 In particular, these conditions must be met by names and values: